terminalcloud/apps/docs/ushahidi.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and Customize your Ushahidi installation by clicking on "Finish your installation here".
+Spin up your terminal Terminal based on this snapshot and Customize your Ushahidi installation by clicking on "Finish your installation here".

 Database Credentials to be used during the installation: